Careers and employability

 Our Careers and Employability service offers information, advice and guidance to our students at every stage, delivering a tailored range of career-related events throughout the year.
 Whatever your career ambitions, we can help you to start your journey with our range of focused careers and employability activities.

-Careers and employability support includes:
+Careers and employability support include:

 - one-to-one sessions by appointment

 - master classes on CV writing, application forms and interview workshops

 - career planning sessions, including career options for your Modern Languages degree